apache/openserverless-cli/README.md

 - `DEBUG` if set enable debugging messages
 - `TRACE` when set gives mode detailes tracing informations, also enable DEBUG=1
-- `EXTRA` appends extra arguments to the task invocation - useful when you need to set extra variables with a nuvopts active.
+- `EXTRA` appends extra arguments to the task invocation - useful when you need to set extra variables with a docopts active.
 - `__OS` overrides the value of the detected operating system - useful to test prereq scripts
 -  `__ARCH` overrides the value of the detected architecture - useful to test prereq scripts
 - `OPS_RUNTIMES_JSON` is used for the values of the runtimes json if the system is unable to read in other ways the current runtimes json.
 It is normally compiled in when you buid from the current version of the runtimes.json.
 It can be overriden